A champion of inclusivity

 "It's not a good feeling."

-She hopes society can be kinder and empower people with disabilities instead of pitying them.
+She hopes society can be "more kind" and empower people with disabilities instead of pitying them.

 For her efforts, Zora received in 2019 the Goh Chok Tong Enable Award, which celebrates exceptional people with disabilities.